Adesdesk/saverse/README.md

 # saverse
-Saverse is a full-stack decentralized cryptocurrency staking application by Adeola.
+Saverse is a full-stack decentralized cryptocurrency thrif administrator by Adeola.